How to Apply for Funds

 - PGF will not reimburse students for items purchased directly.
 All purchases should go through the university and obey all the purchasing rules.
 All funds are transferred to university department/office that purchased supplies and/or materials, and are not issued directly to students.

-- Students may also apply for a maximum of $500 in wages or travel expenses.
+- Students may also apply for a maximum of $500 in travel expenses.
 There must be a clear justification for this expense in your application.

 - Infrastructure improvement projects requesting over $20,000 and research projects requesting over $5,000 are strongly encouraged to apply for other grants and/or obtain funding from other Mason departments.